tlee753/vestibular-aid/visual-scan.md

 <p class="intro-text">Improve ability to scan and read, with background motion.</p>

 <h2 class="subtitle">Instructions</h2>
-<p class="intro-text">Read teh letters aloud as they appear on the screen.
+<p class="intro-text">Read the letters aloud as they appear on the screen.
 Disregard the motion in the background.</p>

 <video controls>
     <source src="../videos/visual-scan-video.mp4" type="video/mp4">